A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 Each class lasts about 3 hours, the perfect time to prepare and to cook a well balanced menu including a starter, a main course, and a dessert.
 One class will celebrate fish of the Loire (sandre or similar), the second one: free-range organic chicken called « La Géline de Touraine ».
 Aperitif and tasting dinners accompanied by wine, mineral water, coffee or herbal tea follow each class.

-Morning pick up at your hotel or at Paris CDG airport (to be confirmed).
-Transfer to Orléans.
+Morning pick up at your hotel in Paris.
+Transfer to Orleans.

 Guided walking tour to Orléans medieval quarter before or after lunch.

-Transfer to Bourgueil.
-Check-in at La Maison des Vignes guest house.
+Transfer to Monsoreau.
+Check-in at your hotel.
 Resting time

 Welcome aperitif and dinner (7:30pm or later).